 But do you know what?
-Several weeks in, I realized my monthly meal plan was blowing our budget.
-I was only 15 days in, and all of our grocery cash had been used up.
+Several weeks in, I realized my monthly meal plan was blowing our budget!
+Only 15 days had passed and all of our grocery cash was gone.

-And I was confused.
+I felt confused.
+And frustrated!
 Why wasn’t meal planning saving me money?

 Why Can’t I Stick to a Meal Plan?